FlorisP/Reproducibility-Project-Towards-Single-Camera-Human-3D-Kinematics/README.md

 The first error we got from running *generate_opensim_gt.py* was:
-[warning] Couldn't find file 'videoMuscle_sacrum.obj' This warning can be solver with:
+[warning] Couldn't find file 'videoMuscle_sacrum.obj' This warning can be solved with:
 ```python
 npzPathList=gtGenerator.traverse_npz_files("")
 ```